 The World Heritage Watch Report

-Starting 2015, World Heritage Watch will publish an annual report compiling independent information from civil society on the situation at World Heritage properties.
-This report is intended to supplement the reports submitted by the States Parties and the Advisory Bodies IUCN, ICOMOS and ICCROM*.
-It will be sent to the Member States of the World Heritage Committee in time to be considered for its decisions.
+Since 2015, World Heritage Watch has published an annual report compiling independent information from civil society on the situation at World Heritage properties.
+This report is intended to supplement the reports submitted by the States Parties.
+It is sent to the Member States of the World Heritage Committee, to the World Heritage Centre, and to the Advisory Bodies IUCN, ICOMOS and ICCROM*in time to be considered for their decisions.

 * IUCN – International Union for the Conservation of Nature